 The Illinois Supreme Court in January defined an aggrieved person as anyone whose information is collected without their consent or knowledge, even if they were not harmed in the process, in the case Rosenbach v.
 Six Flags Entertainment Corp.
 (2019 IL 123186), issued on January 25 of this year and previously detailed on this blog.
 This means employers are liable for $1,000 in damages for each negligent violations and $5,000 for each intentional violations.
 For example, if an employer fingerprints employees each day as they check in and out of the office, and does not notify employees of the collection and storage of these fingerprints, the business could be fined $2,000 per day per employee.
-Perhaps not surprisingly, at least 90 class action lawsuits alleging violations of BIPA have been filed since January in Illinois state courts.
+Perhaps not surprisingly, at least 90 class-action lawsuits alleging violations of BIPA have been filed since January in Illinois state courts.

-Federal courts have not been as hospitable to plaintiffs because at least some have required that employees prove an “injury-in-fact” under Article III of the U.S. Constitution.
+Plaintiffs have not fared as well in federal courts because at least some have required that employees prove an “injury-in-fact” under Article III of the U.S. Constitution.
 But others have ruled that a concrete injury can be established simply based on the employee unknowingly providing biometric data, or where the employer shared this information with a third party.
-But even when federal courts rule that a plaintiff lacks standing, if they remand or dismiss without prejudice, the case can be refiled in state court.
+But cases can be filed again in state courts, even when their federal counterparts determine that a plaintiff does not have standing, if they remand or dismiss without prejudice.

 Business owners should beware of the potential liabilities associated with using biometric data.
 Taking these precautions should allow your business to gain the security-related and other benefits of biometric data without becoming a defendant in the next class-action lawsuit.